 The data can then be used to provide an automatic response or to alert a member of the building maintenance team to the chance of issues occurring.

-The implementation of these systems has seen a rise in increase in efficiency, a reduction in maintenance downtimes, and the ability for various aspects of a building to adapt to variable (and traditionally uncontrollable) conditions.
+The implementation of these systems has seen an increase in efficiency, a reduction in maintenance downtimes, and the ability for various aspects of a building to adapt to variable (and traditionally uncontrollable) conditions.
 There are three main areas where the IoT and smart buildings have been beneficial, and these are in lowering the energy used in a building, regulating the internal conditions of a building and providing more effective maintenance operations.

 Monitoring Internal Environments

 Changes in the weather can occur suddenly and some places can have four seasons of weather in one day.
-Not all buildings are adapted to changes in weather, or extreme weather for that matter, and this can often lead to an uncomfortable environment for anyone within it.
+Not all buildings are adapted to changes in weather or extreme weather for that matter, and this can often lead to an uncomfortable environment for anyone within it.

 These environments can range from being very hot on a sunny day, to being very cold on a winters day, or extremely humid environments (which are often the worst).
 Smart buildings can use temperature and humidity data points to provide a balanced and regulated environment, where the internal environmental conditions are optimized to meet the needs of the personnel in the building.

-As previously mentioned, the ability to monitor the environment in real-time can help to reduce the energy and cost by not overheating a building, or by avoiding the use of an excess amount of air-conditioning – which can also lead to uncomfortableness if the environment is drastically changed.
+As previously mentioned, the ability to monitor the environment in real-time can help to reduce the energy and cost by not overheating a building, or by avoiding the use of an excessive amount of air-conditioning – which can also lead to uncomfortableness if the environment is drastically changed.

 More Efficient Maintenance

 Various aspects of a building can break down, that is a given.
-This can be anything from automatic doors, to lifts and computer systems.
+This can be anything from automatic doors to lifts and computer systems.
 Using IoT enables the data management system to analyze any previous (historic) data taken from within the building and comparing it against the current data.

 The systems can also spot trends and analyze them against previous negative trends (such as those that often lead to some form of down-time).
 This way of analyzing means that updates can not only be provided in real-time, but the system can swiftly alert any maintenance staff to issues that have just occurred or are likely to occur.

-Overall, the implementation of IoT in buildings can bring about much higher efficiencies, quicker maintenance response times and lower maintenance down-times, which ultimately results in a lower inconvenience for any personnel within a building.
+Overall, the implementation of IoT in buildings can bring about much higher efficiencies, quicker maintenance response times and lower maintenance downtimes, which ultimately results in a lower inconvenience for any personnel within a building.